 Many keynote speakers have revamped their live performances and brought them to a virtual venue.
 Online I've seen some keynote speakers who are fabulous in person but fall flat on a virtual platform.
 I've also seen the opposite.

-A live video from a keynote speaker that catered to your audience can help remote workers feel more connected.
-Keynote speakers are skilled at creating connections and bringing the group together with a sense of shared purpose.
+A live video from a virtual keynote speaker that catered to your audience can help remote workers feel more connected.
+A virtual keynote speaker is skilled at creating connections and bringing the group together with a sense of shared purpose.

 As we go virtual extensively in this new decade, event planners are working tirelessly to ensure that digital events packed with knowledgeable discussions.
 Thus, there lies pressure to organize a session with a keynote speaker that can transform a mere digital event into an unforgettable experience.

-However, with search engine results of over billions on google with the keyword "Keynote speaker," the job isn't getting easier.
+However, with search engine results of over billions on google with the keyword "virtual keynote speaker," the job isn't getting easier.
 Nonetheless, the following tips can help you hire a keynote speaker that can reawaken the crowd and absorb the true essence of the digital event.

 Understand the Audience